Stingers in video games.

 - Pony Island: After the credits, Hopeless Soul appears and requests that you uninstall Pony Island so that his own soul can be free as well.
 Also by typing "David" in the red devil face where it tells you about your background, then digging through some hidden in-game control options.
 It will reveal you the title of the sequel — "Pony Island 2: Panda Circus".

 - Portal has a Stinger as the music plays during the credits.
+After they end, camera goes through vents to show a room with personality spheres, companion cube and cake.

 - After the credits in the game Predator: Concrete Jungle, executives from the newly-formed Weyland-Yutani Corporation discuss the fate of Big Bad Lucretia Borgia, who had stalked the title character for most of the game... and who has now been turned into a half-organic computer named MOTHER.